mschaszberger/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 ### Partitions

 #### Partition Table Decorators

-Note that if the directory immediately before the triggering successfile starts with a `$` it will be treated as a BigQuery Partition decorator for the destination table.
+> Note: If the directory immediately before the triggering successfile starts with
+> a `$` it will be treated as a BigQuery Partition decorator for the destination table.

 This means for:
 ```text